Hpunia1/dgl_123_Group6_project/README.md

 2. Set Up the Database

-- Import the provided database_dump.sql file into the MySQL server.
+- Import the provided demophp.sql file into the MySQL server. *[OR]*
-- Alternatively, use phpMyAdmin to import the .sql file.
+- Alternatively, use phpMyAdmin to import the demophp.sql file.

 3. Configure the Environment